PrasadK0001/BE_IT_DS/README.md

   # First RUN the server open new terminal tab and RUN the client

-### Assignment 5: - IT WILL RUN ON BOTH WINDOWS OR UBUNTU
+### Assignment 5: - IT WILL RUN ON BOTH WINDOWS and UBUNTU

 Terminal

     javac Tring.java
     java Tring

-### Assignmnet 6:- T WILL RUN ON BOTH WINDOWS OR UBUNTU
+### Assignmnet 6:- T WILL RUN ON BOTH WINDOWS and UBUNTU

 Terminal